 Raising Awareness of Perinatal Anxiety and Depression

-1 in 7 women and 1 in 10 men will experience postnatal depression or anxiety.
+One in five expecting and new mums and one in ten dads will experience postnatal depression or anxiety.

 One of my close friends suffered from post-natal depression (PND) after the birth of her first child.
 However, she found it difficult to confide in others that she wasn’t coping.
 Instead, she put on a brave face masking her feelings while spiralling deeper into depression and anxiety.
 It was only when her husband realised that she was struggling and intervened that she visited her GP for diagnosis and treatment.
 By seeking help, she was able to recover from her PND.

-This week (11 – 17 November 2018) marks Perinatal Anxiety and Depression Australia Awareness Week.
-This week aims to raise awareness around the issues of postnatal depression and anxiety which affects over 100,000 Australian parents each year.
+Perinatal Anxiety & Depression Awareness (PANDA) Week is coming up on 11 – 17 November 2018.
+It aims to raise awareness around the issues of postnatal depression and anxiety which affects over 100,000 Australian parents each year.